 Emergency care for stroke intervention

-At CHI Franciscan, stroke experts in all our hospitals’ emergency departments are ready 24/7 to offer immediate, lifesaving care for people having a stroke.
+At CHI Franciscan, stroke experts in all our hospitals’ emergency services departments are ready 24 hours a day, seven days a week to offer immediate, lifesaving care for people having a stroke.
 Whenever a stroke patient enters one of our emergency rooms, our expert “code neuro” team mobilizes immediately.

 Those needing a higher level of care, depending on the location and nature of the stroke, will often be treated by a neurointerventional radiologist in a sophisticated interventional suite or a neurosurgeon in an operating room equipped for neurosurgery.
 Both types of physicians have years of advanced training within their specialty areas.